k-box/k-box/docs/developer/commands/index.md

   to the admin interface.
 - `dms:sync`: Performs a synchronization of the documents from the DMS that do not exists on the Core.
-- [`dms:import`](./import-command.md): Import collections, projects and documents from a folder on a the filesystem
 - `dms:lang-publish`: Publish Javascript language files for RequireJS i18n plugin
 - [`users:import`](./user-import-command.md): Import users from a CSV file
-- [`import:fetch-payload`](./import-fetch-payload.md): Take the failed job payload and associate it to the given import
 - [`documents:check-affiliation`](./documents-check-affiliation.md): Check if all the
   documents has the same institution of the first uploader.
 The command assumes that the user affiliation has not been changed since the upload of the document